 - It covers bribe-giving commercial organisations to be liable for punishment or prosecution.
-However, charitable institutions have been left out of its ambit.
+However, charitable institutions have been left out of their ambit.

 - It provides powers and procedures for the attachment and forfeiture of a corruption-accused public servant’s property.